Skip to main content

 Experience programming home link mirror

 I picked up this 2022 Camry hybrid XLE this week.
 It's the newest lowest mileage car that I've acquired in a long time.
-There's not much do to it with less than 56k miles except install a dashcam and remove the hybrid and XLE bades.
+There's not much to do to it with less than 56k miles except install a dashcam and remove the hybrid and XLE badges (whoever said it takes only 5 minutes was lying).
 I've already removed the dealer sticker but I had quite the struggle programming the homelink mirror to open my garage door.

-I didn't clear my homelink buttons (due to incorrectly performing the reset) and got my garage door opener to learn the code and start working within 30 seconds.
+I didn't clear my homelink buttons (due to incorrectly performing the reset) and got my garage door opener to learn the code programmed by the previous owner of the car and start working within 30 seconds.

 I wanted to be able to open the other garage door but had trouble programming that button so followed the google search instructions to reset the codes (correctly this time) on the homelink and was now unable to program either homelink button for either door.
 I tried to do the same thing that had just worked but nothing was working.

-In my case, I don't have anything to open the 2nd door, so I'll still need to buy a remote for linking to that door.
+In my case, I don't have anything to open the 2nd door, so I'll still need to buy a remote for linking a homelink button to that door.

 Comments